Dauie/libft/README.md

 #### ft_strnew:

-Function allocates new memory space of size 'size' and fills it with '\0'.
+The function allocates new memory space of size 'size' and fills it with '\0'.
 Returns pointer to new space.

 #### ft_strdel: